 In Austria for example 64% of the startups were founded exclusively by men, while only 9% have been exclusively founded by women.
 A 2021 study showed that in Central Europe all women founded companies received only 1% of the capital, while 5% went to mixed founders and 94% to all male teams.
 At the same time, women are heavily underrepresented in the VC funds (only 7% of VC partners in the region are female).

 Women with disabilities are even more vulnerable and affected by inequality when it comes to opportunities for education and training.

-“We, as a society, face many obstacles that make it difficult to solve the problem of empowering women in entrepreneurship, from the traditional view of the role of women in society, the lack of institutional and family support, difficult access to finance and networking, to the lack of mentoring and access to entrepreneurial networks”, Iva Tsolova adds.
+“We, as a society, face many obstacles that make it difficult to solve the problem of empowering women in tech and entrepreneurship, from the traditional view of the role of women in society, the lack of institutional and family support, difficult access to finance and networking, to the lack of mentoring and access to entrepreneurial networks”, Iva Tsolova adds.

 Opportunity to Connect and Be Seen

 This is exactly what The FemPreneurship Academy aims to bridge.
 Some of its participants joined the program with a specific idea, others developed it during the courses, but they all agree that having digitally available professional advice and the opportunity to seek help are extremely important on their path to entrepreneurship.

 Julia searched for further education by joining The FemPreneurship Academy , but found support and resources to develop her startup.